--No prior painting experience is required.

--As with all studio courses, attendance is mandatory.

--Class enrollment is limited to 35 students.
+- •No prior drawing experience is required. - •As with all studio courses, attendance, participation and creation are mandatory. - •Class enrollment is limited to 15 students. - •Payment of the $\pm 10,000$ materials fee must be completed before registration.
+Since students will choose their favorite screen-tones, these items are not included and will be selected by each student.

--Payment of the ¥10,000 materials fee must be completed before registration.
-In the event this course is dropped, the following refund policy will be enacted:
+In case of dropping the course, the refund of the materials fee will be based upon the following schedule:

 1) During orientation 100%

-2) During the first week of school 50%
+2) During the first week 90%

-3) During the second week 0%
+3) During the second week 80%

+4) During the third week 70%

+5) After the third week 0%